-Sheryl (s): Well, if you are plus 50 years old then you can take the liberty to join a seniors team.

-By telling Sheryl in a friendly manner that she knows that she may not seem that old, Emily makes a disclaimer that helps to avoid her real age being discussed.
+Sheryl (s): Well, if you are plus 50 years old then you can take the liberty to join a a disclaimer that helps to avoid her real age being discussed.
 On this occasion and elsewhere, Emily suggests that she is in fact an elderly person who will distance herself from her troubled past.
-Therefore, she is not just needy but also worthy of the help Doreen can offer.
+Thus, she is not just needy but also worthy of the help Doreen can offer.
 Now Doreen takes the floor and says: